Call for same-day service: (310) 487-2580

 4. Reporting and Financials

 Adding another task to your yearly checklist might seem like a hassle, but the financial success of your tenants is a major key to your success as a property owner.
 Successful tenants renew leases, expand operations, and pay rent on time.
-With this data you can reward successful tenants and phase out struggling ones.
+With this data, you can reward successful tenants and phase out those who are struggling.

 More importantly, this data can make or break a negotiation when it comes time to extend the lease.
-A tenant with 10% increase in sales year-over-year is much less likely to leave.
-You can also gauge if the tenant can absorb yearly rent increases.
+A tenant with a 10% year-over-year increase in sales is much less likely to leave.
+You can also assess whether they can absorb yearly rent increases.

 5. Triple Net/Modified Gross Management